-Camping - Oasis provides tents for those nights you will be camping.
+Oasis uses roomy three-person tents but only for two people.
+They are specially made for us to meet the tougher conditions of an overland trip and have mosquito netting sewn into the door and windows.
 Tents are shared (between two people of the same sex from your group unless you are a couple).
-We spend some nights bush or desert camping, and on some occasions it is necessary to camp at overnight services, which are basic but equipped with showers and other facilities; the rest of the time in campsites.
+We spend some nights bush or desert camping and the rest of the time in campsites.
 Facilities and standards at campsites vary, some are well equipped and managed and some are very basic.
 At bush camps you will be living off the truck, so there will be no showers or en-suite facilities!
 At certain campsites there is the opportunity to upgrade to a private room at your own expense if you are missing your bed.